 Company at any time after March 15, 2028 ("Series A First Reset Date") and in certain other circumstances prior to the Series A First Reset Date.
-The Series A Preferred Stock has a liquidation preference of \$1,000 per share, plus accumulated but unpaid dividends.
+The Series A Preferred Stock has a liquidation preference of \$1,000 retired stock had an average price per share plus accumulated but unpaid dividends, of \$32.67 for a total carrying value of approximately \$38 million.
+The Company's accounting policy upon the formal retirement of treasury stock is to deduct its par value from common stock and to reflect any excess of cost over par value as a deduction from additional paid-in-capital.